balaboom123/Recognition-System-Using-Deepspeaker-and-Dlib/README.md

 # face_voice_recognition
 ## introduction
-This project is for classifying the face in a group.
-It can be used to manage the photo in the family, recognize employees in a company, etc. It will process in this procedure.
+This project is for classifying the biometric feature in a group.
+It can control the permission of entrance, which is more secure than the key.
+For instance, recognize family member to entry home or employees in a company, etc. It will process in this procedure.

+### face
 1. collect the person’s facial pictures and sort it in specific file structure.
+2. detecte the boxes of face
+3. dlib shape_predictor_68_face_landmarks will get the facial feature
-2. the model in dlib will turn every picture in training set into an 128D vector
+4. compute features in training data to an 128D vector
+5. output to feature fusion

+### voice
+use deep-speaker cnn model to get the feature of voice pass

+### finger print
+pass

 ## require
 - python 3.10
 - dlib gpu